 Incidentally, Bran falling from the tower also parallels the 1244 death of Welsh prince, Gruffydd ap Llywelyn Fawr, who plunged 90 feet (27 meters) to his death at the Tower of London.
 Gruffydd tried to escape from his top floor apartment where he was imprisoned at the White Tower by shimming down a make-shift rope made of sheets.
 Unlike Bran, however, he died a terrible death.
 When the Yeoman of the Guard, found his body the next morning — his head and neck were crushed between his shoulders.

-After Bran falls from the tower, as he lies recovering, a fire breaks out.
-While everyone is away putting out the tower, an assassin breaks into his room, intending to stab him.
-Catelyn fights off the assassin and Bran’s direwolf, Summer, rips his throat out.
+After Bran falls from the tower, as he lies recovering at home, a fire breaks out.
+While everyone is away putting out the fire, an assassin breaks into his room, intending to stab him.
+Catelyn fights off the would-be killer and Bran’s direwolf, Summer, rips his throat out.

 |Images: © HBO|